strayMat/causal-ml-course/slides/flexible_models.typ

 ]

-#slide(title: "Ensemble models")[
+#slide(title: "Ensemble models: Bagging ie. Bootstrap AGGregatING")[

-  = Bagging: Bootstrap AGGregatING
+  === Bootstrap resampling (random sampling with replacement) proposed by @breiman1996bagging

-  Bootstrap resampling (random sampling with replacement) proposed by @breiman1996bagging
+  === Built upon Bootstrap, introduced by @efron1992bootstrap to estimate the variance of an estimator.

-  Built upon Bootstrap, introduced by @efron1992bootstrap to estimate the variance of an estimator.
+  #pause

-  Bagging is used in machine learning to reduce the variance of a model prone to overfitting
+  === Bagging is used in machine learning to reduce the variance of a model prone to overfitting

-  Can be used with any model
+  === Can be used with any model!
 ]

 #slide(title: "Random forests: Bagging with classification trees